MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 1. Click the "Menu" button then select "Pages."
 2. Either create a new page to hold the application or select an existing page and click "Code Editor."
 3. Once the code editor opens, select "Menu" then "Import."
-4. The import dialog open, click the "Select files" button, and select the `index.html` file in the "build" folder.
+4. The import dialog open, click the "Select files" button, and select the `index.html` file in the "build" folder (../build/index.html).

+Once the document loads, the import tools closes and now the new application code should be revealed in your online code editor.

+One more step:

 ### Fix paths

-When developing this application
+When creating this application the index.html has links referencing JavaScript, CSS and other asset files to include.
+Note the paths.
+They may be relative to your development environment.

+But now these assets have been uploaded to the Cosmos website and the URLs to these files are now likely to be difference.
+You will need to change them.

+Here are some examples (Note: Your "New URL" may be different than below):

+Old URL: /SnapShot/manifest.json
+New URL: /pub/apps/snapshot/manifest.json

+Old URL: /SnapShot/static/css/main.e41d18ea.chunk.css
+New URL: /pub/apps/snapshot/static/css/main.e41d18ea.chunk.css

+Now when you preview the application, it should look and work fine.
+You can see the finished example [above online](https://cosmos.moonrise.net/demos/snapshot).

 Previous: [Create and Edit Content](https://github.com/CosmosSoftware/Cosmos.Cms/tree/main/Documentation/Content) Next: [Code Editor](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/CodeEditor.md) Releated: [HTML (WYSIWYG) Editor](https://github.com/CosmosSoftware/Cosmos.Cms/edit/main/Documentation/Content/Editors/WYSIWYG(HTMLEditor).md)